 Activities during the Week

-More than 400 activities were organised for Anti-Poverty Week 2012.
-This is the third consecutive year in which the total has exceeded 400, having grown from just four activities when the Week began in 2002.
+More than 400 activities were organised for Anti-Poverty Week 2013.
+This is the fourth consecutive year in which the total has exceeded 400, having grown from just nine activities when the Week began in 2002.

 More than 500 organisations convened or sponsored an activity during the Week.
-They included welfare agencies, community centres, overseas aid organisations, religious groups, schools, libraries, TAFEs, universities, businesses, unions, disability organisations, youth groups, housing organisations, media outlets, sporting groups, local councils and government departments.
+They included welfare agencies, community centres, overseas aid organisations, religious groups, schools, libraries, TAFEs, universities, businesses, service clubs, unions, disability organisations, youth groups, housing organisations, media outlets, sporting groups, local councils, financial institutions and government departments.
 People from hundreds of other organisations attended at least one event.

-- speech, lecture, oration, sermon, presentation, media interview
+- congress, speech, lecture, oration, sermon, presentation, media interview

-- meeting, forum, debate, seminar, symposium, conference, discussion
+- public rally, meeting, forum, debate, seminar, conference, discussion, soapbox

-- training session, cooking demonstration, information stall, display, auction
+- training session, cooking demonstration, information stall, display, trivia night

-- workshop, school project, report, survey, information kit, campaign
+- workshop, school project, report, book launch, survey, information kit, campaign

-- religious service, festival, film night, art exhibition, concert, sleep out
+- religious service, festival, film night, art competition, concert, fundraiser, auction

-- award, sporting competition, bicycle ride, walkathon, trivia night, flash mob
+- award, street soccer, bicycle ride, stair climbing, walkathon, flash mob, quiz,

 - barbecue, breakfast, tea, lunch, dinner, reception, children’s entertainment

-- meal service, toy drive, clothing drive, food collection, fundraiser.
+- meal service, toy drive, clothing drive, lamington drive, yard maintenance.